All Episodes

 I don't either.

-I have never had a refrigerator magnet.
+I have never, ever had a refrigerator magnet.

 I don't know that I've even ever had one to put on the refrigerator.

-I know that they I know I've never had one on the refrigerator.
+I know that they, I know I've never had one on the refrigerator.

-Uh but rush uh Rush Limbaugh is one of the words they have for their magnets.
+But Rush Limbaugh is one of the words they have for their magnets.

-Roses are red, Democrats are blue, and American voters are fed up with you.
+Remember, roses are red, Democrats are blue, and American voters are fed up with you.

 It's open line Friday on Tuesday.